-No amount of training could have prepared him for this.
-They had been leading refugees from the human realm, a family of persecuted witches, when the redcaps struck.
-For years, the Nightfangs, the most feared Fae clan in Harrowsvale, had been secretly transporting refugees through a place called Willowberry Creek, Massachusetts.
+No level of training could have prepared him for this.
+They had been leading refugees from the human realm, a family of persecuted witches when the redcaps struck.
+For years, the Nightfang, the strongest Fae clan in the Vale, have been secretly transporting refugees through Willowberry Creek, Massachusetts.
 Harrowsvale, a place beyond the human realm, offered a sanctuary for those with magical abilities.

-The trip had taken them from Willowberry Wood down alongside the border near the outskirts of Harrows Forest, close to goblin territory.
+The trip had taken them from Willowberry wood down alongside the border near the outskirts of Harrows Forest, close to goblin territory.
 Redcaps stayed close to the borders, hoping to catch travelers.
 Notorious for drenching their little hats in the blood of their victims, they were revolting pests.
 There were limitations to what even the Nightfang clan was prepared to tolerate, despite Inias' familiarity with gore.

 As they were about to pass over the firefly bridge into Nightfang Hallow, a troop of redcaps struck their party.
-One on one, even the average person might fend them off.
-Striking in large numbers, they would take advantage of the terrain to attack.
+They launched their ambush before the party could cross, cutting off their escape on both sides.
+One on one, even an average person might fight them off.
+Striking in large numbers, they would take advantage of the terrain to benefit themselves.
 In the forest, they would conceal themselves and use arrows to immobilize their prey before dispatching ground troops.

-The witches had created a shield of wind to aid in their crossing as the rest engaged the attacking goblins.
-Their enemy appeared to hide well, despite the decaying foliage around them.
-Still, there might not have been many more among the trees.
-Inias believed that if they could surprise the attackers with a counterassault, it would turn the tide.
+The witches had created a shield of wind to aid in their crossing as the other members of the group engaged the attacking goblins.
+The devilish little goblins appeared to hide well, despite the decaying foliage around them.
+Still, there might not have been a significant amount among the trees.
+Inias believed that if they could surprise the attackers with a counterassault, it would change everything.